ssfrr/libmanta/readme.markdown

 ### Max/MSP on OS X

 1. Download Max/MSP SDK from Cycling74.com and put it somewhere easy to find
-2. Place the MaxAPI.framework folder found inside the max-includes directory into Library/Frameworks
+2. Place the MaxAPI.framework folder found in source/c74support/max-includes
+   into Library/Frameworks
 3. in Terminal, navigate to MantaFlext/extern/flext in the libmanta directory
 4. './build.sh max gcc'